Azure/azure-event-hubs-spark/schemaregistry-avro/README.md

 ```

 You can find examples of how to use the above APIs in [schema-registry-example](docs/schema-registry-example.md) or [schema-registry-example for pyspark](docs/PySpark/schema-registry-example-pyspark.md) file.

-## Failure Modes

-Two modes will be supported as dictated by Spark SQL -
-- `FailFastMode` - fail on catching any exception
-- `PermissiveMode` - continue processing if parsing exceptions are caught

-You can configure the stream with specific failure mode using the `failure.mode` key in the configuration map.
-The default failure mode is `FailFastMode` to prevent perceived data loss with `PermissiveMode`.

 See also:
 - aka.ms/schemaregistry